Peer review: Professional

 Professional peer review focuses on the performance of professionals, with a view to improving quality, upholding standards, or providing certification.
 In academia, peer review is used to inform decisions related to faculty advancement and tenure.

 A prototype professional peer review process was recommended in the Ethics of the Physician written by Ishāq ibn ʻAlī al-Ruhāwī (854–931).
 He stated that a visiting physician had to make duplicate notes of a patient's condition on every visit.
 When the patient was cured or had died, the notes of the physician were examined by a local medical council of other physicians, who would decide whether the treatment had met the required standards of medical care.

 Professional peer review is common in the field of health care, where it is usually called clinical peer review.
 Further, since peer review activity is commonly segmented by clinical discipline, there is also physician peer review, nursing peer review, dentistry peer review, etc. Many other professional fields have some level of peer review process: accounting, law, engineering (e.g., software peer review, technical peer review), aviation, and even forest fire management.

 Peer review is used in education to achieve certain learning objectives, particularly as a tool to reach higher order processes in the affective and cognitive domains as defined by Bloom's taxonomy.
 This may take a variety of forms, including closely mimicking the scholarly peer review processes used in science and medicine.

+Scholarly

+Top journals reject over 90% of submitted papers.